jhpyle/docassemble/_docs/fields.md

 attributes of the [`Address`] object that can be set by [Place Autocomplete].

 {% include side-by-side.html demo="address-autocomplete-test" %}

+### <a name="address autocomplete advanced"></a>Advanced usage

+If you want to use additional features of the [Place Autocomplete] JavaScript API that are not, you can set `address autocomplete` to a dictionary of options that will be passed directly to the [Place Autocomplete] API.

+You will need to set the `types` and `fields` items within the dictionary to values that the [Place Autocomplete] API considers valid.
+Consult the API documentation for the list of valid [types] and [fields]. **docassemble** will pass the dictionary of options directly to the JavaScript for the [Place Autocomplete] API without checking if the options are valid.
+You need to monitor the JavaScript console and consult Google's documentation if you do not get valid results.

+The following example demonstrates conducting a query on "establishments" of all types.

+{% include side-by-side.html demo="address-autocomplete-establishment" %}

+Note that there are some [fields] that the API returns, such as `open_hours`, that **docassemble** will not process.
+The above example demonstrates all of the [fields] that **docassemble** is capable of populating.
+Specifying the `geometry` field allows the `latitude` and `longitude` fields to be populated.
+Specifying the `address_components` field allows the basic address fields to be populated.

+Note that in the above example, `address autocomplete` is attached to the `name` attribute of the `Address` rather than the `address` attribute.
+You can attach `address autocomplete` to any text field, whether or not it corresponds to a field that is re-written by [JavaScript].
+However, you must attach `address autocomplete` to an attribute of the object whose attributes you wish to populate (typically this is an `Address` object).

+Setting `address autocomplete` to `True` passes the following options to the [Place Autocomplete] API:

+{% highlight yaml %}
+types:
+  - address
+fields:
+  - address_components
+{% endhighlight %}

+The following example demonstrates conducting a query on establishments of particular types.

+{% include side-by-side.html demo="address-autocomplete-specific" %}

+The following example demonstrates using the `(cities)` type.

+{% include side-by-side.html demo="address-autocomplete-cities" %}

+The following example demonstrates using the `(regions)` type.

+{% include side-by-side.html demo="address-autocomplete-regions" %}

+Instead of specifying the dictionary of options in YAML, you can set `address autocomplete` to a Python expression that returns a dictionary of options.

+Note that API calls to the [Place Autocomplete] API are more expensive depending on the type of search done and the fields that are returned.

 ## <a name="continue button field"></a><a name="field"></a>Setting a variable with the Continue button